kaisadilla/judith/.info/spec.md

 let p -- this is equivalent to "let p = in p".
 ```

-Transferring the ownership of a value owned by an instance's field is valid, for as long as you own the instance AND the instance itself is mutable.
-This does not invalidate any previous references to that instance, but will make it impossible to transfer the ownership of the instance as said ownership is now split between two variables (the one that owns the instance, and the one that owns the value extracted from the field).
+Borrowing or transferring the ownership of a value owned by an instance's field is valid, but will void the whole instance until the value is returned to its original owner.

 ```judith
 typedef struct Car